wennan-er/CS-notes/Distributed System/Go Fundamental.md

 }
 ```

 * If a variable has an interface type, then we can call methods that are in the named interface.
-Here’s a generic measure function taking advantage of this to work on any geometry.
+* The circle and rect struct types both implement the geometry interface so we can use instances of these structs as arguments to measure.
 ```go
 func measure(g geometry) {
     fmt.Println(g)